 It is also worth mentioning that an extensive review of the literature, that looked at both human health and the environment, examined 1,783 studies and concluded that GMOs are no worse than conventional crops for humans or the environment and in some cases they are better (Nicolia et al. 2013).

 The next thing to note is that these 35 papers were produced by a handful of researchers.
 Indeed, one researcher was an author on 11 of those papers.
 So what you have is a few labs that are repeatedly publishing papers that support the previous findings of those same labs.
 This is another problem.
 If their results were real, then other independent scientists from around the world should have found corroborating results, but they haven’t.
 That strongly suggests that something wrong is happening in these few labs, and, indeed, in some cases, there is clear evidence of fraud (more on that in a minute).

 Low ranking journals

-Note: It’s worth mentioning that this review was published in a well-respected journal with an impact factor of 7.443.
+Note: It’s worth mentioning that the review I am talking about was published in a well-respected journal with an impact factor of 7.443.

 Conflicts of interest